Rectilinear Convex Hull with minimum area

 \paragraph{Outline of the paper.}

-In Section~\ref{sec:urch} we show how to compute and maintain the relevant features of $\rcht$ during a complete rotation of the plane.
-In Section~\ref{sec:area} we extend this result to compute the value(s) of $\theta$ for which $\rcht$ has minimum area.
-Finally, in Section~\ref{sec:concluding-remarks} we discuss our concluding remarks.
+In Section \ref{sec:unoriented-rch} we show how to compute and maintain $\rcht{P}$ over all the \tor s of the plane.
+In Section \ref{sec:minimum-area} we present the algorithm for computing a \tor{} for which $\rcht{P}$ has minimum area.
+Finally, in Section \ref{sec:concluding-remarks} we discuss our concluding remarks.

-\section{The unoriented rectilinear convex hull}
+\section{The Unoriented Rectilinear Convex Hull}

-In this section we introduce definitions that are central to our result.
-We also describe an algorithm to compute and maintain the relevant features of $\rcht$ while $\theta$ goes from $0$ to $2\pi$ in $\Theta(n\log n)$ time and $O(n)$ space.
+In this section we present an algorithm to compute and maintain $\rcht{P}$ over all $\theta$-orientations of the plane in $\Theta(n \log n)$ time.